ethereum/ethereum-org-website/src/content/energy/index.md

 ![](https://storage.googleapis.com/ethereum-hackmd/upload_5d69a63da0d4ebb6cc7b808b9a58e00f.png)

 How much power does it take to run a beacon node (BN), 5.4 validator clients (VC), and an eth1 full-node?
-Using my personal setup as a base, it’s around 15 watt.
+Using an average personal setup as a base, it’s around 15 watt.
 Joe Clapis (a Rocket Pool dev) recently ran 10 VCs, a Nimbus BN, and a Geth full node off of a 10Ah USB battery bank for 10 hours, meaning that this setup averaged 5W.
 It is unlikely that the average staker is running such an optimised setup, so let’s call it 100W all in.

 Multiplying this with the 87k validators from before means that home-stakers consume ~1.64 megawatt.
 Estimating the power consumed by custodial stakers is a bit harder, they run tens of thousands of validator clients with redundancy and backups.

 To make life easy, let’s also just assume that they use 100W per 5.5 validators.
 Based off of the staking infrustructure teams I have spoken to, this is a **gross** over-estimate.
-The real answer is something like 50x less (And if you are a custodial staking team consuming more than 5W/ validator hit me up, I’m sure I can help you out).
+The real answer is something like 50x less.

 In total, a Proof-of-Stake Ethereum therefore consumes something on the order of 2.62 megawatt.
 This is not on the scale of countries, provinces, or even cities, but that of a small town (around 2100 American homes).